Know Your Numbers

 man checking his blood sugar

-If you have prediabetes or diabetes, it's crucial to monitor blood cholesterol, blood pressure, blood sugar, and weight.
+If you have prediabetes or diabetes, it's crucial to monitor blood cholesterol, blood pressure, blood sugar and weight.

-Maybe you aren't experiencing any symptoms.
+Maybe you aren’t experiencing any symptoms.
 Why is monitoring these numbers still important?
 Keep in mind that there are no clear symptoms for people with prediabetes, and diabetes may be severe before there are any warning signs.
-Likewise, people have no way of knowing they have high cholesterol or high blood pressure without being tested.

 By drawing blood, your health care professional can conduct a lipid profile to check your blood cholesterol and glucose tests to check your blood sugar.
 Your blood pressure and weight are even easier to check with a blood pressure monitor and scale.